hank-ai/darknet/README.md

 * select `Desktop Development With C++`
 * click on `Modify` in the bottom-right corner, and then click on `Yes`

-Once everything is downloaded and installed, click on the "Windows Start" menu again and select `Developer Command Prompt for VS 2022`.
+Once everything is downloaded and installed, click on the "Windows Start" menu again and select `Developer Command Prompt for VS 2022`.  **Do not** use PowerShell for these steps, you will run into problems!

 > Advanced users:
 >